 - 2 Tablespoons maple syrup

-Make sure to grease your waffle iron well, we used canola oil, and apply it again after each waffle cooks.
+- Make sure to grease your waffle iron well, (we used canola oil), and apply it again after each waffle cooks.
 Follow the instructions for your waffle iron for cooking time.